A deeper insight into bladder cancer

 An international survey demonstrated that there is a significant lack of awareness of the signs and symptoms of bladder cancer among the general public.
 Find out more by downloading the We Care survey results below.

 One of the challenges with diagnosing bladder cancer early is that symptoms often do not appear until the later stages – but there are certain things to look out for.

 Blood in the urine is the most common early symptom of bladder cancer.4,5 If you spot blood in your urine, which may be a red or brown discolouration,5 it’s important to visit your doctor.

-Additional symptoms of bladder cancer can include pain during urination,4 unexplained weight loss,6 urinary infections that don’t respond to antibiotics7 and incontinence.8
+Additional symptoms of bladder cancer which may appear later can include bladder irritation, such as pain during or urgency of urination, unexplained weight loss, urinary infections that don’t respond to antibiotics and incontinence.6

-In addition, if you experience persistent ongoing bladder irritation (such as pain whilst peeing or an urgent need to pee) or a combination of all of the above symptoms, you should consider visiting your doctor.
+You should also visit your doctor if you experience persistent ongoing bladder irritation or a combination of all of the above symptoms.

 We Care signs and symptoms checklist

 The following guide explains what bladder cancer is and the signs and symptoms to look out for.
 You can download the guide to keep for future reference or to give to someone to inform them about bladder cancer.